unsung/archlinux-i3-cinnamon/README.md

-archlinux-awesome-gnome
+archlinux-awesome-cinnamon
 =======================

-PKGBUILDs for Gnome Integration with Awesome for ArchLinux
+PKGBUILDs for Cinnamon Integration with Awesome for ArchLinux